muna343/Salaam-Micro-bank-/README.md

 # Salaam-Micro-bank-
-Salaam Micro Finance Bank is looking to develop a Customer Management System to streamline their operations and better serve their clients
+ This is Salaam Micro Finance Bank   a Customer Management System to streamline their operations and better serve their clients